 Why Our Work is Needed

 Agricultural land management decisions are situated within a complex and interconnected system, influenced by a suite of social and economic factors, many of which are difficult to control.
-Landowners can, but often don’t, take it upon themselves to drive stewardship of their land.
-Funded by the Walton Family Foundation, the Delta Institute has focused on land ownership and tenure as levers to increase conservation and rebuild soil health in the Midwest, where over 50 percent of the agricultural land is leased.
+Landowners are in a unique position to drive stewardship of their land via proactive land management focused on soil health and other conservation-oriented productivity indicators.
+Funded by the Walton Family Foundation, Delta Institute has focused on land ownership and tenure as levers to increase conservation and rebuild soil health throughout the Midwest, where over 50 percent of the agricultural land is leased.

 Brief Overview of What We’re Doing